mtreinish/handbrakecloud/README.rst

 working environment for trascoding (including things like mouting a nfsv4 share that contains the files, using the private v4 ip for ssh, etc.).
 See the section below on writing custom playbooks for more details.

+The ``retry_on_fail`` parameter is used to tell handbrake cloud to retry a job if the execution of handbrake fails for any reason.
+This is useful if the cloud nodes are unreliable (either because of networking, or some other reason) because the job will just be resubmitted.
+However, if there is a reason why the transcode won't work, like corrupt source or a job misconfiguration, then the bad job will never be flushed and stuck in a infinite loop of retries.

 The ``profile`` section will be covered in more detail job files section below, but at a high level this is used to specify global handbrake settings to